Stratejia/nextjs-graphql-example/docs/style-guide/typescript.md

 # TypeScript

-## No. Damn.
-Classes.
+## No classes

 Supported by linter: Yes, via [`functional/no-class`](https://github.com/jonaskello/eslint-plugin-functional/blob/master/docs/rules/no-class.md)

-We keep this codebase FP-oriented, following the KISS principle.
+We keep this codebase FP-oriented and focused on the KISS principle.
 No classes should be present to avoid dealing with state induced problems (and just general FP preference).

 This codebase should only include functions and types.
 Nothing else.